openhab/openhab-addons/bundles/org.openhab.binding.serial/README.md

 may be providing data for many different devices/sensors, such as a temperature sensor or a doorbell.
 Usually such devices can be indentified by performing a patterm match on the received data.
 For example, a Serial Device could be configured to represent a temperature sensor.

+The thing will only update its channels if the received data matches the defined pattern.

-The thing supports a String channel which is set to the currently received data if the data matches the defined pattern.
-Profiles can be used to transform the data, such as extracting the temperature value, when linking to an item.
-The channel is read only and does not support sending data.
+The thing supports generic String and Number channels which can apply a transform on the received data to set the channel state.
+Commands sent to the channels can be formatted and transformed before being sent to the device.

+The thing also supports Switch and Rollershutter channels which provide simple mappings for the ON, OFF, UP, DOWN and STOP commands.

-When using a Serial Device the expectation is that the data for each device is terminated by a line break.
+When using a Serial Device the expectation is that the received data for each device is terminated by a line break.

 ## Thing Configuration